There are several questions and scenarios involved in managing Task Server communications, including:

 - For an answer to this question, read the best practices section below.

-- Task Client-Server communication is moderately intense and previously could significantly impact overall performance on the NS.
+- Task Client-Server communication is moderately intense and could significantly impact the overall performance of the NS.
 In newer versions, this has less impact.
-On Site Servers, the impact is much less.
+On-Site Servers, the impact is much less.
 This is why a Site Server is recommended because it supports about 5,000 clients.
 On an NS it is recommended that you configure it to have no more than 100.
 The main impact is with the Object Host Service, which can take up significant amounts of RAM as it does its work.
 Clients communicate actively and frequently when tasks are running (every 30 minutes even if nothing is happening at all), so be cautious.
 This can be adjusted to reduce load, but it is still not recommended.

 - Yes, in the Task Service Settings (Settings>Notification Server>Site Server Settings>Task Service) you can modify the ports that are used by Task.